GovindJha01/gemini-chatbot/readme.md

 # Gemini Chatbot

-This is a ChatGPT chatbot written in Node.js that runs in the terminal
+This is a Gemini chatbot written in Node.js that runs in the terminal

 ## Usage